lovingmage/lovingmage.github.io/_pages/about.md

 - [Trustworthy AI/ML systems](/projects/#ai)

-**I am looking for self-motivated students starting Fall 2023.
-If you're interested in any of the topics, please drop me an email with your CV.**
+>**I am looking for self-motivated students starting Fall 2023, with multiple fully-funded RA positions available.
+If any of the research topics capture your interest, feel free to drop me an email along with your CV**